piku/piku/README.md

 ## Project Status/To Do:

-This is currently being used for production deployments of http://taoofmac.com and a few other projects of mine.
+This is currently being used for production deployments of [my website](https://taoofmac.com) and a few other projects of mine that run on Azure and other IaaS providers.
 Regardless, there is still room for improvement:

 From the bottom up: